litinghu/litinghu.github.io/_pages/join.md

 # Open positions

 Our lab aims to train students towards becoming first-class system researchers and system builders.
-If you enjoy building systems, I would love to have you join the lab.
+If you enjoy building systems, Dr. Liting Hu would love to have you join the lab.
 [See openings](https://people.ucsc.edu/~lhu82/). <br /><br />
 **We are always looking for new group members with passion, talent, and grit!**

 ### Applications for Ph.D. and Postdoc positions